Jefe614/login/readme.md

-# Django Deployment Guide with Gunicorn and Nginx on Windows
+# Django Deployment Guide with Waitress and Nginx on Windows

 ## Introduction

-This guide provides detailed instructions on setting up and deploying a Django application using Gunicorn as the WSGI server and Nginx as the reverse proxy on a Windows environment.
+This guide provides detailed instructions for deploying a Django application using Waitress as the WSGI server and Nginx as the reverse proxy on a Windows environment.

 ## Table of Contents